yeetbit/samsung_debloater/README.md

 `$ ./debloat.sh`

-See the script for details, use at your own risk.
+See the script for details